Shell Pennsylvania Petrochemicals Complex: Construction

 The plant is pictured under construction during a visit by president Donald Trump in August 2019.

-In 2015, Shell began preparing the site for future construction, moving 7.2 million cubic yards of dirt, building new bridges and a new rail line, and completing a total relocation of PA Route 18.
+In 2015, Shell began preparing the site for future construction, moving 7.2 e6yd3 of dirt, building new bridges and a new rail line, and completing a total relocation of PA Route 18.
 Docking and bulkhead facilities to be used during construction were created by Alberici.
 Construction on the plant itself began on November 8, 2017.
 As of 2019, over 5,000 employees were working on construction.

 On September 20, 2018, two of the world's largest cranes arrived on site, one 700 ft tall and the other 430 ft tall.

-On September 25, 2018 in a conference with the Wall Street Journal, Ben van Beurden, the CEO of Royal Dutch Shell, said that the project was within budget and ahead of schedule.
+On September 25, 2018, in a conference with the Wall Street Journal, Ben van Beurden, the CEO of Royal Dutch Shell, said that the project was within budget and ahead of schedule.

-The Pennsylvania Department of Environmental Protection approved two permits for a 97 mi-long pipeline to feed the cracker plant on December 20, 2018.
-Called the Falcon Ethane Pipeline, it connects ethane sources in Houston, Pennsylvania, Scio, Ohio, and Cadiz, Ohio to the plant.
+The Pennsylvania Department of Environmental Protection approved two permits for a 97 mi pipeline to feed the cracker plant on December 20, 2018.
+Called the Falcon Ethane Pipeline, it connects ethane sources in Houston, Pennsylvania, Scio, Ohio, and Cadiz, Ohio, to the plant.
 Construction on the pipeline began in March 2019.